 Connect to one of the URLs provided at the end of the installation process on your first host, replacing

 FIRST_HOSTwith the correct IP address or DNS hostname.
-Use the credentials provided with the URLs.
+Use the credentials provided with the URLs to log in.

 On AWS and not able to access the Cloud UI?
 Check if the URL points to a private IP address.